-EDUCATOR CLASS Reflect on the following questions: The I in Image What distractions am I currently The I in Image activity provides students an opportunity to using to cope with stress?
-Are choose an image that they connect with and then share why thev effective? they chose it.
+EDUCATOR CLASS Reflect on the following questions: The I in Image What distractions am I The I in Image activity provides students an opportunity to currently using to cope with choose an image that they connect with and then share why stress?
+Are they effective? they chose it.
 This activity will shine a light on the strengths and interests of students.
-It also allows for students to hear What are five activities or actions and learn about the views of their peers.
-You can customize that bring a smile to my face? this activity for the age and interests of your students through Could any of these activities be an the images you select to use. effective distraction?
+It also allows for students to hear What are five activities or and learn about the views of their peers.
+You can customize this actions that bring a smile to activity for the age and interests of your students through the my face?
+Could any of these images you select to use. activities be an effective distraction?
 The linked cards below provide instructions for face-to-face learning.
 This activity can be adapted for virtual learning by inserting images on a document or in a slide deck.
 Visit Appendix A for a table of images that may be helpful.
 The I in Image - ETFO version The I in Image - OECTA version